Optimizing compiler: Local vs. global scope

-Local optimizations These only consider information local to a basic block.
-Since basic blocks have no control flow, these optimizations need very little analysis, saving time and reducing storage requirements, but this also means that no information is preserved across jumps.
+Local scope optimizations use information local to a basic block.
+Since basic blocks contain no control flow statements, these optimizations require minimal analysis, reducing time and storage requirements.
+However, no information is retained across jumps.

-Global optimizations These are also called "intraprocedural methods" and act on whole functions.
-This gives them more information to work with, but often makes expensive computations necessary.
-Worst case assumptions have to be made when function calls occur or global variables are accessed because little information about them is available.
+Global scope optimizations, also known as intra-procedural optimizations, operate on individual functions.
+This gives them more information to work with but often makes expensive computations necessary.
+Worst-case assumptions need to be made when function calls occur or global variables are accessed because little information about them is available.